Click here for completed plan.

 It takes approximately two years to develop an integrated watershed management plan.
 The timeline on the right illustrates plan development progress.

 In the development of an integrated watershed management plan the planning team invites a variety of groups to comment on issues important to them in the watershed.
 A summary of public comments can be found here once consultations have been held.
-If you are interested in commenting on land and water issues important to you in your watershed, click on the provide a comment tab, above.

 technical information and links would go here